blakadder/blog/_posts/2021-01-28-sonoff-l1-lite.md

 ![Music Sync in Tasmota](/assets/images/l1lite/musicsync.jpg)

-One minor drawback of a hacking a separate MCU control the lights is that you cannot reconfigure the GPIO's to use a CCT LED strip or control three single channel ones.
+One minor drawback of a having a separate MCU control the lights is that you cannot reconfigure the GPIO's to use a CCT LED strip or control three single channel ones.
 This one is meant for RGB only.

 ## Flashing esphome